serinko/python_crash_course_book/part_2_projects/working_with_APIs/README.md

 7. we store the dictionary in response_dict

 # Working with the Response Dictionary
+There is many info coming from API - to understand it all one need to read the documentation or work through it with a code.
-We can work with the data stored as dictionary
+We can work with the data stored as dictionary from previous step

 ```python
 # --snip--